VladislavZavadskyy/KemenyBnB/README.md

 # KemenyBnB
-Branch and Bound implementation of Kemeny-Young method.
+Branch and Bound implementation of Kemeny-Young method in java.